Skip to primary navigation Skip to content Skip to footer

 • Campaign name: winter-tours-post

-Pro tip: Make sure you create a naming convention for your UTM codes that is easy to use and remember.
+Pro tip: Make sure you create a naming convention for your UTM codes that is easy to use and remember and follow Google convention.
 It’s a good idea to use only lowercase letters so you never have to worry about being case-sensitive.
 If you need spaces between your words, it’s best to use dashes or underscores.
 Most importantly, keep your URLs clean by using as few words as possible.
 Make sure the words are descriptive so you can easily differentiate between different tags.

 You can also use UTM codes for offline marketing campaigns such as radio and print ads.
 As you’ve seen in our examples, UTM codes can be quite long, so to use them for offline campaigns, you would need to shorten the generated URL using a tool like bit.ly.